Hotel Atlantis by Giardino

 December is always a wonderful time in Zurich.
-Snow falls, little children sing carols in the shape of a christmas tree in the main street, and this year the much awaited Atlantis by Giardino is set to open.
+Snow falls, little children sing carols in the shape of a Christmas tree in the main street, and this year the much-awaited Hotel Atlantis By Giardino is set to open.

-Built between 1968 and 1970, Atlantis by Giardino is recognised as an important example of post-war Modernist architecture.
-From its construction till October 2004, it functioned as a hotel before closing and becoming a popular venue for Zurich’s artistic community.
-It was bought by the existing owners in 2012 and they appointed London-based HBA, the world’s leading hospitality design firm, to oversee its extensive refurbishment programme.
+Built between 1968 and 1970, Atlantis by Giardino is recognized as an important example of post-war Modernist architecture.
+From its construction till October 2004, it functioned as a hotel before closing and became a popular venue for Zurich’s artistic community.
+It was bought by the existing owners in 2012 and they appointed London-based HBA, the world’s leading hospitality design firm, to oversee its extensive refurbishment program.

 Now styled as an urban retreat, the 95-room hotel will provide a unique and indulgent alternative to the city’s current hotel offering.
 Situated in the western part of Zurich, Atlantis by Giardino is just a 15-minute drive from the city’s famous Bahnhofstrasse and within a stone’s throw of the countryside, thanks to its location on the edge of a forest at the foot of the Üetliberg mountains.
 Just look at the views from the pool in the picture above – magic!

 The hotel is a reflection of Zurich; an urban heart next to nature.
-The proximity of Zurich’s city buzz will appeal to the business traveller, while the location close to the countryside is sure to attract those looking to escape the stresses of a hard-working day, as well as those travelling purely for leisure.
+The proximity of Zurich’s city buzz will appeal to the business traveler, while the location close to the countryside is sure to attract those looking to escape the stresses of a hard-working day, as well as those traveling purely for leisure.

-The dipiù Spa, with panoramic views over Zurich, will take an holistic approach offering both Ayurvedic and modern treatments, a wide range of sporting activities and an individual service tailored to guests’ personal needs.
-Recovery and indulgence are key words in the 1500 square metre spa, which includes sauna and steam rooms (with quiet zones), relaxation areas, a Pilates and yoga studio, a gym, and four spacious treatment rooms (where therapists will use Aveda products as well as Giardino Group’s own spa range called dipiù) and one luxury spa suite with private Jacuzzi and steam room.
+The dipiù Spa, with panoramic views over Zurich, will take a holistic approach offering both Ayurvedic and modern treatments, a wide range of sporting activities, and an individual service tailored to guests’ personal needs.
+Recovery and indulgence are keywords in the 1500 square meter spa, which includes a sauna and steam rooms (with quiet zones), relaxation areas, a Pilates and yoga studio, a gym, and four spacious treatment rooms (where therapists will use Aveda products as well as Giardino Group’s own spa range called dipiù) and one luxury spa suite with private Jacuzzi and steam room.

 Chef Rolf Fliegeauf, one of Switzerland’s most decorated chefs who has already been awarded two Michelin stars at two of the Atlantis’ sister properties, will bring his outstanding cuisine, which combines craftsmanship and sophisticated individuality, to the city creating Ecco Zurich.

-Bottom line this is a stylish retreat – scroll though the photos of Atlantis by Giardino below and you can’t fail to be impressed.
-Even for the luxury traveller, this hotel has the wow factor and I look forward to fully reviewing it soon.
+The bottom line is this is a stylish retreat – scroll through the photos of Atlantis by Giardino below and you can’t fail to be impressed.
+Even for the luxury traveler, this hotel has the wow factor and I look forward to fully reviewing it soon.

-Rates start from CHF 549 (approx £380) per room per night, including breakfast, wifi and (non-alcoholic) minibar drinks.
+Rates start from 549 CHF (approx £380 GBP) per room per night, including breakfast, Wi-Fi, and (non-alcoholic) minibar drinks.